 Monday, December 3, 2018

 Today is the Memorial of St. Francis Xavier.
 The Communion antiphon (Matthew 10.27) reads: What I say to you in the darkness, speak in the light; what you hear whispered, proclaim on the rooftops, says the Lord.
-I feel particularly our intimacy with the Lord – he speaks to our hearts quietly in private and what we hear is so endearing and compelling that it would be impossible for us not to want to proclaim aloud to the world.
+I feel particularly the intimacy with the Lord – he speaks to our hearts quietly in private and what we hear is so endearing and compelling that it would be impossible for us not to want to proclaim what we hear aloud to the world.
 This is the fire the Holy Spirit ignites in us.
-We now live within the Lord entirely.
+The Lord now live within us.

 Saturday, December 1, 2018

 Most people are not ready to die yet.
 If you are a Christian and do not wish to die yet because you still want to take care some unfinished business or see some event happen in your lifetime, you don't have a good reason.
 For death is God calling you.
 If you do not wish to die yet because you are afraid, that is an honest good reason.
-Now you can make amends for all the sins you have committed against God and be ready to face the Lord in peace.
+Now is the time to make amends for all the sins you have committed against God and get ready to face the Lord in peace.